EncoreTechnologies/blog/content/blog/2020/05/citrix-policy-migration.md

 ## Migrate Citrix Policies from XenApp 6.5 to >7.6

 In this post I will outline the process I used to overcome the limitations of existing Citrix policy migrating tools.
-Per Citrix, there is no direct patch to migrate versions 6.5 to 7.7 or above, you must first install and migrate to 7.6, then do an in-place upgrade to the desired version. ( source: https://docs.citrix.com/en-us/xenapp-and-xendesktop/7-15-ltsr/upgrade-migrate/xenapp-worker-upgrade.html ).
-Unfortunatly for me, I discovered this only after my brand new 7.19 farm was stood up.
-Before tearing it all down, I wanted to dig a bit deeper to see if there was a better way.
-If you are in the same boat, or if you would like to try a more streamlined approach, the following steps will help you save some time.
-They are quick and relatively painless.
-You will need to use and modify Powershell modules.
+Per Citrix, there is no direct patch to migrate versions 6.5 to 7.7 or above, you must first install and migrate to 7.6, then do an in-place upgrade to the desired version. (source: [docs.citrix.com](https://docs.citrix.com/en-us/xenapp-and-xendesktop/7-15-ltsr/upgrade-migrate/xenapp-worker-upgrade.html)).
+Unfortunatly, many discover this only after their brand new 7.7 or higher farm is stood up.
+If you are in a simular situation, or if you would like to try a more streamlined approach, the procedure below will help you save some time.
+It is quick and relatively painless, however, you will need to use and modify Powershell modules.
 If you are uncomfortable with PowerShell this is a great learning opportunity.
-I will break the process down into 4 parts.
+The process is broken down into 4 parts below.

 # Export
-1. Download the Citrix Migration Tool from the xenapp 7.6 download site: https://www.citrix.com/downloads/xenapp/product-software/xenapp-76-enterprise-edition.html
+1. Download the Citrix Migration Tool from the xenapp 7.6 download page: [Citrix 7.6 Downloads](https://www.citrix.com/downloads/xenapp/product-software/xenapp-76-enterprise-edition.html)
      * Important note, be sure to download the migration "scripts", not the migration "tool".
 The files we need are ReadIMA.zip and ImportFMA.zip.
 If you see XDExport.zip and XDImport.zip, you have the the actual tool and it will not work.
 	 ![migration_script_download](/img/2020/05/migration_script_download.png)
 2. On a 6.5 farm server ensure you have windows management framework 3 installed, I used wmf 4.
-You can download that here: https://www.microsoft.com/en-us/download/details.aspx?id=40855
+You can download here: [Microsoft WMF 4.0](https://www.microsoft.com/en-us/download/details.aspx?id=40855)
 3. Extract ReadIMA.zip to c:\temp
 4. Open and administrator command prompt and execute the following:
      * Note if you get security warnings press "R" to ignore and load scripts